Tayyab-Hakro/Ecomerce-Wensite/README.md

-# Ecomerce-Wensite
+# Eccomerce-Website
-I made this with html css Javascript with my hands Please give  me you b=valuable comments
+I made this with html css Javascript with my hands Please give  me your valuable comments